millicast/millicast-sdk/developer-wsl-info.md

  -----------------

-After running through these steps, your WSL should be able to run "npm run test" without any errors and see results of running the tests.
+After running through these steps, your WSL should be able to run "npm run test" without any errors and show you the results of running the tests.